maoosi/pickle.scss/README.md

 @include pickle;
 ```

 🎉 Done!
-Pickle.scss is ready to use.
+Pickle.scss is now ready to use.

 ## Usage

 ### 🔲 Grid system

-**Pickle** act as flavoured wrapper around the original [Jeet](https://github.com/mojotech/jeet) API, a smart human-centered precision grid.
+Pickle act as flavoured wrapper around the original [Jeet](https://github.com/mojotech/jeet) API, a smart human-centered precision grid.
 By default, it uses the following grid setup: `gutter: 3`, `layout-direction: LTR`, and `max-width: 1440px`.
 You can easily change those settings by updating the default `$grid` config:

 ```scss
 /* Initiate with custom grid settings (optional) */